-For help in using the VIRTUS website, or to report difficulties with the website, call MEMBER SERVICES or email admin@virtus.org.
+For help in using the VIRTUS website, or to report difficulties with the website, call 1-888-847-8870 or email helpdesk@virtus.org.
 In addition, staff in the Vicar for Clergy office is available to clergy for assistance with this safe environment program.
 Please call 415-614-5611 with your questions.